 Snowmass isn't just for skiing

-Summer is a fabulous time in the mountains of Aspen/Snowmass.
+Summer is a fabulous time in the mountains of Aspen Snowmass.
 Enjoy the fresh air, deep blue skies, and breathtaking beauty of the flower and mountain scenery.
-Summer brings plenty of adventure and fun with walking, hiking, biking, rafting, festivals, concerts, and being outdoors.
+The season brings plenty of adventure and fun with Snowmass summer activities like walking, hiking, biking, rafting, festivals, concerts, and being outdoors

 Mountain biking and boarding at the resort